Adenomera andreae

-Adenomera andreae (common name: lowland tropical bullfrog) is a species of frogs in the family Leptodactylidae.
+Adenomera andreae (common name: lowland tropical bullfrog) is a species of frog in the family Leptodactylidae.

 It is found in the lowlands of northern South America east of the Andes (Bolivia, Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela).
 As currently defined, it probably represents a cryptic species complex, comprising perhaps four species.

 Description

 Adenomera andreae are small frogs, usually less than 30 mm in adult body length.
 Dorsum is grayish brown to beige, occasionally with dark brown spots, and rarely with a vertebral dark brown stripe and/or dorsolateral orangish yellow stripe.
 The ventral surfaces are white.
 Iris is chestnut.

 Eggs are laid in foam nests on the ground.
 Tadpoles are terrestrial: they are endotrophic and develop in the nest.
 Recruitment of juveniles is synchronized with rainfall.